Aaron Greene

 Aaron Greene (born 2 January 1990) is an Irish footballer who plays as a forward for Shamrock Rovers in the League of Ireland Premier Division.
 His former clubs include Galway United, Bohemians, Sligo Rovers, St Patrick's Athletic, Limerick, and Bray Wanderers.

 Career

 Early career

 Greene has played for Galway United, Bohemians, Sligo Rovers, Shamrock Rovers, St Patrick's Athletic, Limerick, and Bray Wanderers between 2009 and 2018.

 Return to Shamrock Rovers

 Greene returned to Shamrock Rovers in 2018.
 Greene scored 15 goals in all competitions during the 2019 season.
 After the 1–1 draw against Shelbourne on 11 August 2023, Greene was restrained by teammates after comments were directed at him by a supporter.
 Greene missed in a penalty shootout vs Molde FK in the 2025 UEFA Conference League round of 32.

+Personal life

+Greene's son Jack is also a professional footballer, having come through the academy at Shamrock Rovers, with the pair playing together for the first time in January 2026 in a pre-season friendly against Longford Town.